ev3dev/ev3dev.github.io/docs/tutorials/using-docker-to-cross-compile.md

   the command prompt inside of the container.
 * `-v <host-path>:<container-path>` lets us use a directory from our host computer inside of the container.
+* `-w <container-path>` is the working directory inside of the container.
 * `ev3cc` is the name of the docker image we are using.

-In the docker container, we are logged in as a user named `compiler` and start in the `/home/compiler` directory (`~` for short).
-First we need to go to our `example` directory...

-    cd example

-And we can compile our program...
+Now we can compile our program...

-    gcc hello.c -o hello
+    arm-linux-gnueabi-gcc -o hello hello.c

+Note: For BeagleBone and Raspberry Pi 2/3 use `gnueabihf` instead of `gnueabi`.

-Since this program does not depend on any hardware drivers, we can actually run this program inside of the docker container!
+Since this program does not depend on any hardware drivers, we can actually run this program inside of the Docker container!
+There are some caveats though...
+You must be running Docker >= 1.12 and if you are using a Linux host you must have the proper format registered with `binfmt_misc`.

     ./hello